 Assigning vDisks and versions to target devices

-This document tells you how vDisk version access modes relate to target device types, and how to assign and unassign a vDisk to a target device, and
+This article describes how vDisk version access modes relate to target device types, and how to assign and unassign a vDisk to a target device.

 Accessing a version of the vDisk